adammurdoch/build-builder/README.md

 The `--source-files` option specifies the number of source files per project.
 Default is 3.

-The `--builds` option specifies the number of builds to generate.
-Set to greater than 1 to generate a composite build.
-Default is 1.
+The `--included-builds` option specifies the number of additional included builds to generate.
+Set to greater than 0 to generate a composite build.
+Default is 0.

 The `--http-repo` option generates an additional build that produces an HTTP Maven repository that provides external libraries.
 This repository and its classes are referenced by the generated build.
 Use `gradle -p repo-server run` to build the libraries and start the HTTP server.
 Not available for Swift builds.

 The `--http-repo-libraries` option specifies the number of libraries to include in the HTTP repository.
 Default is 3.

 The `--http-repo-versions` option specifies the number of versions for each library to include in the HTTP repository.
 Default is 1.

+The `--source-dep-libraries` option specifies the number of libraries to include as source dependencies.
+Default is 0.

 #### Android specific options